 Office of Disease Prevention and Health Promotion (ODPHP)

-ODPH, an office within DHHS, assists with the development and coordination of a wide range of national disease prevention and health promotion initiatives and programs.
+ODPHP, an office within HHS, assists with the development and coordination of a wide range of national disease prevention and health promotion initiatives and programs.

 Dietary Guidelines for Americans